-All six lots within the subdivision have direct driveway access to Moort Rise on the western boundary of each lot.
-This road provides two access routes from all lot driveways because the dead end is linked to Pinjar Road via a 62 metre long Emergency Access Way.
+All 38 lots within the subdivision have direct driveway access to Moort Rise on the western boundary of each lot.
+This road provides two access routes from all lot driveways because Moort Rise is a through road.
 This complies with the requirements for two access routes.